JetBrains/kotlin-web-site/docs/topics/control-flow.md

 }
 ```

-You can use arbitrary expressions (not only constants) as branch conditions
+You can use arbitrary expressions (not only constants) as branch conditions:

 ```kotlin
 when (x) {